 Pharrell Sues Will.i.am Over Use of “I Am”

 Recently Pharrell Williams, owner of I Am Other Entertainment, LLC, has sued William Adams (better known as Will.i.am) over a cease and desist letter that Adams sent to Pharrell.
 Pharrell allegedly received letters from Will.i.am demanding that he immediately stop all use of the phrase “I Am” for his company “I Am Other.”
 Thinking that further use of the phrase would cause Will.i.am to sue, Pharrell preemptively sued will.i.am on grounds that his phrase “I Am Other” is not likely to be confused with will.i.am or his brand.
+In circumstances such as these, both parties will need a trademark lawyer to fight their case.
 Pharrell’s suit has claimed that the “I Am Other” mark is a distinctly different use of the phrase, and would not likely be confusing.
 Pharrell’s attorney is also claiming that his use of “I Am” does not “dilute, or unfairly compete.”
 In other words, in using “I Am Other,” Pharrell is not overusing, or causing overuse of “I Am” to the extent that it becomes diluted, or less valuable to Will.i.am.
 Furthermore, the attorney is saying that Pharrell’s use of the phrase will not result in unfair competition with Will.i.am’s business.
 The lawsuit is merely a preemptive strike by Pharrell in what he believes would have been an inevitable outcome.
 The case will be taking place in the federal court of New York under the title I Am Other Entertainment, LLC v.
 William Adams, U.S. District Court for the Southern District of New York, No. 13-4547.

 In the famous case of Polaroid Corporation v.
 Polarad Electronics Corp., 287 F. 2d 492 – Court of Appeals, 2nd Circuit 1961, which took place in New York, the company Polaroid sued a company named Polarad for infringement on their trademarked name.
 The Polaroid case established a set of standards to determine the likelihood of confusion between two trademarks.
 Ranging from 7-9, the factors differ from district to district, but operate according to the same standards.
 Usually, upon the completion of the design of your trademark, it has to be approved by someone similar to the U.S. Patent and Trademark Office first, before continuing with your brand.
 Once this has been done, your trademark is published for opposition, which gives third parties 30 days to obstruct this application, which should have been done in this situation.
 Essentially, when considering whether Pharrell’s and Will.i.am’s trademarks are likely to be confused with one another, the following factors should be considered: